 M

 EMS devices are playing a large and growing role in transducing the electronic domain into the mechanical [1-3].
 In the world of MEMS actuators, devices that turn electrical controls into motion, modes of operation tend to fall into two broad classes.
 There is quasi-static operation where the device is moved from one static position to another and the figure of merit is the step and settle response time [4-9].
 In optical systems, these types of devices are called galvanometers or “galvos”.
 The other typical mode of operation is scanning where the MEMS device continuously oscillates, usually at its resonant frequency, to leverage the Q of the system [10,11].
-In optics, these types of devices are called “scanners” .
+In optics, these types of devices are called “scanners” and can run along one or two axes.
 Here we discuss how they both can be operated with open loop control algorithms and achieve essentially ideal behavior.

 These two types of operation, quasi-static and scanning, are widely used because they represent two stable states for a moderately high Q MEMS device, oscillating at resonance or being static [12,13].
 The optical engineer can design the system to do something useful, such as imaging in a LIDAR system, while the device is doing one of these [14,15].
-Using normal drive methods, transitioning from one of these states to the other requires waiting many periods of the device for the ringing behavior to end and this temporal overhead limits system performance.
+Using normal drive methods, transitioning from one of these states to the other requires waiting a multitude of periods of the device for the ringing behavior to end and this temporal overhead limits system performance.
 In this article, we show how a novel class of open loop control theory algorithms allow the MEMS designer to do modal engineering, e.g. the turning on and off of specific modes of the device with transitions between them that take only a fraction of a period.
-We believe these algorithms will open the design space and allow for practical MEMS devices that are hybrid in operation between galvos and scanners Q wio.
+We believe these algorithms will open the design space and allow for practical MEMS devices that are hybrid in operation between galvos and scanners, as the benefits of a high Q system can be leveraged without the price of a slow response time, critical in many applications.

 Figure 1 shows an example of what we discuss here.
 In the upper panel is shown the ability to turn the fundamental mode of the device on and off, precisely and quickly.
 This is a Simulink simulation for an infinite Q system with a 1 rad/sec resonant frequency.
 It would normally take an infinite time to make these transitions.
 As one can see, it is possible to abruptly turn these modes on and off, in integral units of the half period of the device.
 This is the behavior of an optimal scanner device.
-The lower panel shows how this same system can be made to operate quasi-statically, moving from one static position to another, quickly, with the transition taking one half of a period.
+The lower panel shows how this same system can be made to operate quasi-statically, moving from one static position to another, quickly, with each transition taking one half of a period.
 Once again, this is for an infinite Q system.
 This is the behavior of an optimal galvo device.
 Combining these two methods lets one move the device to any position, to oscillate a specific number of cycles and then return to some other position.
 We have demonstrated this performance in Figure 1 for an infinite Q system but our approaches are perfectly general